idkwhatusernameuse/Podium/README.md

 # Podium

 An Alles Micro client for Android made in Kotlin.

-Currently development has stopped.
+Development will continue on [this repo](https://github.com/idkwuu/Voli).
+This repository will be kept up tho.

 ### License